Effortless & Wholesome Grains, Part 3: Quinoa

 - Optional: Soak the quinoa overnight, or for a few hours at room temperature.
 When ready to use, strain the quinoa.

 - Rinse the quinoa thoroughly in a sieve.
-Place it in a pot with fresh water.
+Place it in a pot and cover with water.

-- Bring water to a boil, cover, turn heat to low and let simmer for about 15 minutes.
+- Bring water to a boil, cover, turn the heat to low, and let simmer for about 15 minutes.
 You can tell when the quinoa is done when little white tails appear around each slightly translucent seed.

-- Remove from head, and set aside, covered, for about 10 minutes.
-Fluff with a fork when ready to serve
+- Remove from the heat, and set aside, covered, for about 10 minutes.
+Fluff with a fork when ready to serve.

 By Chloe Bolton